eliskasieglova/SvalbardSurges/README.md

 # SvalbardSurges

-An innovative methodology on glacier surge detection with ICESat-2 data in Svalbard.
-This project was created as part of my diploma thesis at the Charles University in Prague in collaboration with the University in Oslo.

 Glacier surges are characterized by rapid accelerations in glacier flow followed by periods of quiescence and are significant in understanding glacier dynamics and their broader environmental implications.
 While stable glaciers are gaining mass in the accumulation zone and losing mass in the ablation zone (Hornbreen), surging glaciers show large positive elevation changes near the terminus and mass loss in the upper parts of the glacier (Monacobreen).
 This difference in elevation changes is the main presumption that detecting surges using elevation changes from ICESat-2 should work.
 This project preprocesses ICESat-2 data uses a reference DEM for measuring elevation changes and employs a random forest algorithm, along with innovative filtering techniques, to identify surging activity.

 ![image](https://github.com/user-attachments/assets/30a6b33d-6cda-4ecf-98b1-d8c118713634)